umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/files-shared.md

 For **Umbraco v7.7.3+**

-The umbracoLocalTempStorage setting controls where the `umbraco.config` and the other Umbraco TEMP files are stored.
-More info on this setting is available [here](../../../Reference/Config/webconfig/#umbracolocaltempstorage-umbraco-v773)
+The `umbracoLocalTempStorage` setting controls where the `umbraco.config` and the other Umbraco TEMP files are stored.
+This setting can be configured in the [Web.config](../../../../Reference/Config/webconfig/#umbracolocaltempstorage-umbraco-v773).

 	<add key="umbracoLocalTempStorage" value="EnvironmentTemp" />